thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

   </div>

   <div id="tab-gen" class="tab-panel">
     <p>Imagine turning up the brain's "resolution" dial: suddenly you notice the hum of fluorescent lights, individual threads in fabric, or micro-expressions others miss.
-This sensory richness is real—autistic brains activate more circuits per input, capturing finer detail.
-But with more channels open, it becomes harder to ignore what's irrelevant.
-Background noise doesn't fade; it competes for attention.
-This same architecture reshapes thinking: ideas branch into many possible paths at once, which can yield creative connections but also makes choosing between options exhausting.
-Emotions spread more widely through overlapping brain regions, intensifying feelings and making them harder to release.
-The trade-off is inherent: higher resolution means richer experience but at greater energetic cost and reduced filtering capacity.</p>
+That's the sensory side of distributed processing—your brain samples more detail from the same input.
+It can also blend senses together: a sound might evoke a color, or a texture might trigger a taste memory.
+But this richness comes with a cost: your brain doesn't easily tune out irrelevant details.
+Background chatter keeps activating circuits long after it should fade, creating the sensation of "too much at once."
+In thinking, this means you consider multiple angles simultaneously—great for spotting patterns and making connections, but it can slow decisions because you're weighing more possibilities.
+Emotions feel more intense too, because the same distributed circuits amplify their signal across more brain regions.
+Higher resolution means both sharper insights and heavier processing loads.</p>
   </div>
 </div>